Notice of Pre-AIA or AIA Status

 1. Osman discloses a system comprising: a memory comprising computer-executable instructions and a processor configured to access the memory and execute the computer- executable instructions to perform operations comprising (Fig. 1A-1C):

-executing a first artificial intelligence (AI) model to evaluate a performance assessment parameter for a first team of players playing a video game, wherein the first Al model is trained to evaluate a performance for a team of players (profiler engine 145 implements AI to determine player proficiency scores for team members based on task types, trained on aggregated gameplay data from multiple players and teams), [0035], [0037]-[0038], [0047];
+executing a first artificial intelligence (AI) model to evaluate a team score for a first team of players playing a video game, wherein the first AI model is trained to evaluate team strategies relative to success team play training data (profiler engine 145 implements AI to determine player proficiency scores for team members based on task types; the scores reflect team performance and are trained on aggregated gameplay data from multiple players and teams, which data is reflective of successful team play strategies and patterns [0035], [0037]-[0038], [0047], [0051]);

-determining, based at least in part on the performance assessment parameter, that the team of players is struggling while playing the video game (detect inefficient/struggling play via low proficiency or success rates), [0035], [0044], [0047],
+determining, based at least in part on the performance assessment parameter (team score), that the first team of players is struggling while playing the video game (detect inefficient/struggling play via low proficiency scores, low success rates, or deviation from successful team patterns [0035], [0044], [0047]);

-in response to determining that the team of players is struggling while playing the video game, executing a second Al model to determine an assistive measure for improving play of the first team of players within the video game, wherein the second Al model is trained to determine assistive measures to improve performance of the team of players (recommendation engine or deep learning engine, via AI personal assistant 120, determines assistive actions like task reassignments or suggestions based on predictive models), [0035], [0044], [0047], [0066]; and
+in response to determining that the first team of players is struggling while playing the video game, executing a second Al model to determine an assistive measure for improving play of the first team of players within the video game, wherein the second Al model is trained to generate a remediating instructions for assistive measures to improve performance of the first team of players (recommendation engine, deep learning engine, or AI personal assistant 120 determines and generates assistive actions/recommendations such as task reassignments, strategy suggestions, or other remediating instructions based on predictive models trained to improve team outcomes), [0035], [0044], [0047], [0066]; and

 Alternatively, Bleasdale-Shepherd discloses, in para.
 [0061], that trained machine learning model(s) may represent a single model or an ensemble of base-level machine learning models… An "ensemble" can comprise a collection of machine learning models whose outputs (predictions) are combined, such as by using weighted averaging or voting.
 The individual machine learning models of an ensemble can differ in their expertise, and the ensemble can operate as a committee of individual machine learning models that is collectively "smarter" than any individual machine learning model of the ensemble.
 It would have been obvious to a person of ordinary skilled in the art to incorporate Bleasdale-Shepherd’s use of multiple models into Osman and would have been motivated to do so as it can operate as a committee of individual machine learning models that is collectively "smarter".